Protocol & Information

 Apply a generous amount of bite material to the occlusal plate, ensuring the incisal edges make full contact with the fences and create as many indentations as possible.
 The facial midline and occlusal fences should be properly aligned with each other.

-3. Identify Baseline
+Step 3: Identify Baseline

 For analog use the black cube and black components.
 For digital, use the white cube, and the white components.

-5. Assemble the Onebite Evolution System
+Step 5: Assemble the OneBite Evolution System

 Start by sliding the arch onto the cube’s ball joint connector.
 Press firmly to ensure the connector is fully secured.
 Next, slide the occlusal bite plate with the patient’s record, into the arch.